rhit-lahmanjh/Sky_Guardian/README.md

 - etc.

 ## Setting up drones and router
+This section will cover how to set up the router, connect your computer to it, connect the drone to it, and run the code through it.
 ## How to run requirements
+This section will walk the user through setting up the environment through anaconda
 ## Setting up the Mission Pads
 This section will include a graphic as to how to setup the mission pad layout, and point to the correct section of code (Currently in SensoryState.py, but should likely be moved) where they can create custom mission pad layouts.